MichaelCade/90DaysOfDevOps/Days/day04.md

 ### Applied Frameworks

 Agile has a lot of management frameworks to achieve flexibility and transparency: Scrum > Kanban > Lean > Extreme > Crystal > Dynamic > Feature-Driven.
 DevOps focuses on the development approach in collaboration but doesn't offer specific methodologies.
 However, DevOps promote practices like Infrastructure as Code, Architecture as Code, Monitoring, Self Healing, end to end test automation ...
-But per se this is not a framework, rather practices.
+But per se this is not a framework, but rather practice.

 ### Feedback